Heart attack and acute coronary syndrome

 Click the icon to see an image of myocardial infarction.

 Angina, the primary symptom of coronary artery disease, is typically experienced as chest pain.
 There are two kinds of angina:

-Patients diagnosed with acute coronary syndrome (ACS) may be at risk for a major heart attack.
+Patients diagnosed with an acute coronary syndrome (ACS) are at risk for complications.
 Doctors use a patient's medical history, various tests, and the presence of certain factors to help predict which ACS patients are most at risk for developing a more serious condition.
 The severity of chest pain itself does not necessarily indicate the actual damage in the heart.